 They are not the normal shoes that creak as you walk.
 It is never normal to produce a hysterical soundtrack that announces to all your arrival.
 When that happens, it’s because something happened inside the shoe.
 So actually, the annoying sound you hear is the scream of your shoes asking to be repaired.

 The causes of the squeak can be different:

 Humidity is the most common and responsible factor for the annoying shout of your shoe.
-If you are somewhere damp and your footwear is not friendly with humid, it will surely make you feel embarrassing.
+If you are somewhere damp and your footwear is not friendly with humidity, it will surely make you feel embarrassed.